 Proponents of Change

 The black sailor had a friend in the new Secretary of the Navy, James V. Forrestal, who had been appointed by the president on May 19, 1944 after the death of Frank Knox.
 Forrestal found that Admiral Ernest King, Chief of Naval Operations and Commander-in-Chief of the United States Fleet, believed that integration was right and necessary.
-In March 1945, Forrestal asked Lester Granger of the National Urban League to serve as his advisor.
+In March 1945, Forrestal asked Lester Granger of the National Urban League to serve as his adviser.
 Forrestal liked Granger’s tactics.
-Rather than promoting fairness and rights, Granger argued that desegregation increased security, production, and administrative efficiency.
+Rather than arguing for desegregation solely in the name of fairness and rights, Granger argued that desegregation increased security, production, and administrative efficiency.

 Ironically, on August 9, 1944, the same day the survivors of the Port Chicago Explosion refused to load ammunition, Forrestal informed the commanders of 25 fleet auxiliary ships that they would be assigned black sailors, to be fully integrated on their crews.
 In this experimental change, the black sailors were found to be accepted and efficient members of the crews.
 As a result, all auxiliary ships were fully integrated as of March 6, 1945.

 In January 1945, a pamphlet went out to naval officers, encouraging ratings and promotions be made for blacks on the same basis as for whites.
 The pamphlet also warned against the use of racial epithets.

 In response to the Port Chicago incident, on February 21, 1945, the Navy limited blacks working at ammunition depots to no more than 30 percent of the work force.
 An argument that proved effective was that dispersing blacks prevented collective action like riots and strikes.